Meena023/project-demo/README.md

 # project-demo
-This is my first Gitt Repository.
+This is my first GitHub Repository.